What are “old eyes”?

 For now, unfortunately, presbyopia is not reversible in any form.

 - Eat a healthy diet.
-In addition to a well-balanced diet, there are also certain foods as well as vitamins that can help keep eyes healthier over your lifetime.
+In addition to a well-balanced diet, there are also certain foods as well as vitamins that can help keep your eyes healthier over your lifetime.

-Stay tuned for an upcoming article titled “Putting Your Eyes On A Diet” where we look at what elements of a healthy diet contribute to healthier eyes over your lifetime.
+Stay tuned for an upcoming article titled “Putting Your Eyes On A Diet,” where we look at what elements of a healthy diet contribute to healthier eyes over your lifetime.